inet-framework/inet-showcases/docs/visualizer/physicallinkactivity/index.md

 useful to be able to filter network traffic, and visualize only the part of the traffic we are interested in.

 The following example shows how to set packet filtering.
-A simulation is created for this example.
-It can be run by choosing the `Filtering` configuration from the ini file.
+The simulation can be run by choosing the `Filtering` configuration from the ini file.

-We configure a wifi infrastructure mode network for this showcase.
-The network consists of one `accessPoint` and three `wirelessHosts` (`source`, `destination` and `host1`).
+We have configured a wifi infrastructure mode network for this showcase.
+The network consists of one `accessPoint` and three wireless hosts, `source`, `destination` and `host1`.
 In this configuration, the `source` host will be pinging the `destination` host.
-The `host1` node does not generate any traffic except for connect to `accessPoint`.
+The `host1` node does not generate any traffic except for connecting to `accessPoint`.

-The communication ranges of the nodes (blue circles in the picture) are reduced so that `source` and `destination` can not receive frames correctly from each other.
+The communication ranges of the nodes (blue circles in the picture) have been reduced so that `source` and `destination` cannot receive frames correctly from each other.

 <img src="Filtering_sh_all_comm_ranges.png" class="screen" width="900" onclick="imageFullSizeZoom(this);" style="cursor:zoom-in" />

 For this network, the type of `visualizer` module is `IntegratedVisualizer`.
 Physical link activity visualization is filtered to display only ping traffic.
 Other frames, e.g. Beacon frames and ACK frames, are not displayed by `PhysicalLinkVisualizer`.